Babesia microti Infection in a Multiple Sclerosis Patient on Ocrevus

 Four months later, he was hospitalized and treated for possible sepsis.
 He had unexplained thrombocytopenia (low blood platelet count).

-As part of his sepsis work-up, the patient was tested for tick-borne infections with PCR test results for Babesia microti returning positive.
+As part of his sepsis work-up, the patient was tested for tick-borne infections, and PCR test results for Babesia microti returned positive.

-The man was treated with 500mg daily azithromycin and 750mg twice daily atovaquone.
+The man was treated with azithromycin 500 mg daily and atovaquone 750 mg twice daily.
 “At week 8, his therapy was discontinued due to complete resolution of pancytopenia, negative B. microti PCR, and negative Giemsa-stained blood smear,” wrote the authors.

-There have been other cases of Babesia microti patients treated with Ocrevus™.
-“There were five babesiosis cases associated with ocrelizumab reported between June 2018 and August 2020 on the FAERS database,” the authors wrote.²
+There have been other reported cases of Babesia microti infection in patients treated with Ocrevus™.
+“There were five babesiosis cases associated with ocrelizumab reported between June 2018 and August 2020 on the FAERS database,” the authors wrote.1

 “There were two females and two males with an age range of 45 to 51 years old, and one female 65 to 85 years old, all of whom had serious events without reported fatalities,” wrote the authors based on a review of the FDA Adverse Event Reporting System (FAERS) public dashboard.